Posted on October 8, 2012 - Filed Under 12-Concocted Lies and Myths by the media | 24 Comments

 “(Here Balbir Punj quotes some sentences from Roy’s article dated 6th May 2002)…

 That was the Goddess of small things, Arundhati Roy, painting the big picture of Gujarat in Democracy: Who’s she when she’s at home?
 (Outlook,May 6, 2002).
 Roy sums here neatly almost all the charges against the Sangh Parivar.
-When a reputed weekly like Outlook publishes a Booker Prize-winner, it is meant to be serious commentary.(NOTE: Here we completely disagree with Balbir Punj for a change.
-In our opinion, Outlook is not a reputed weekly but a weekly run by a Congress sychophant loyalist Vinod Mehta, and Arundhati Roy is no respected writer whose writing is serious commentary, but an ultra-Left author whose articles are not to be taken seriously as she has written many imaginary stories full of hyperbole).
+When a reputed weekly like Outlook publishes a Booker Prize-winner, it is meant to be serious commentary.(NOTE: Here we completely disagree with Balbir Punj.
+In our opinion, Outlook is not a reputed weekly but a weekly run by a Congress sychophant loyalist Vinod Mehta, and Arundhati Roy, though a Booker Prize winner, is no respected writer whose writing is serious commentary, but an ultra-Left author whose articles are not taken seriously by now as she has written many imaginary stories full of hyperbole).
 And concomitantly, Roy has put her brilliant linguistic skills to the service of “truth”.
 Read her graphic details—”The mob broke into the house.
 They stripped his daughters and burnt them alive”.
 Roy speaks with the confidence of an eyewitness.
 Alternatively, she must’ve access to an eyewitness.
 Anyway, it reads heart-rendingly honest.

 Heart-rending, yes, but honest, no. Jaffri was killed in the riots but his daughters were neither “stripped” nor “burnt alive”.
 T.A.
 Jafri, his son, in a front-page interview titled Nobody knew my father’s house was the target (Asian Age, May 2, Delhi edition), says, “Among my brothers and sisters, I am the only one living in India.
 And I am the eldest in the family.
 My sister and brother live in the US.
 I am 40 years old and I have been born and brought up in Ahmedabad.”